Black Belt Angels

-Black Belt Angels is a 1994 American film co-written and directed by Chi Kim and starring Shawna Larson, Rebekah Bartlett, Shannon Marketic, Nicole Burks, Ka'imi Kuoha and Frank DeAngelo.
+Black Belt Angels is a 1994 American action film co-written and directed by Chi Kim and starring Shawna Larson, Rebekah Bartlett, Shannon Marketic, Nicole Burks, Ka'imi Kuoha and Frank DeAngelo.

 Premise

 A greedy mobster plans to close down The Master Martial Arts school, but he is unaware that its owner and his four daughters all have black belts and are prepared to fight to save it.